 Public outcry in 2018 over the WWE naming a women’s Battle Royal at WrestleMania after The Fabulous Moolah did not change the direction she wanted to go with the book because she was already more comfortable writing it as a fictional novel instead of a tell-all book.

 "I was surprised at how strong the response was.
-I was very shocked that people know about Moolah.
+I was very shocked that people knew about Moolah.
 Sure she has a lot of defenders, but many know the score.
 Things I’m saying in the book are fiction, but the truth is out there already."

 Thanks to publications like The WWE Encyclopedia of Sports Entertainment, younger fans have discovered Mad Maxine.
 They are intrigued about who the towering woman sporting a mohawk was that left wrestling so soon and afterward seemingly disappeared for three and a half decades.